flyingmachine/brave-clojure-web/content/10-writing-macros.md

 Macro definitions look much like function definitions.
 They have a name, an optional document string, an argument list, and a body.
-The body will almost always return a list (remember that function calls, special form calls, and macro calls are all represented as lists).
+The body will almost always return a list.
+This makes sense &mdash;
+remember that function calls, special form calls, and macro calls are all represented as lists.

-Here's a simple example:
+Here's a simple example of a macro definition:

 ```clojure
 (defmacro postfix-notation